 When it comes to object writing, the goal isn't to write down everything that's a gem.
-It's more of a freewriting process where you will jot down several ideas and begin to piece some together into a potential song while most of the content will be something that you can throw away.
-Unless of course, you're just in a zone where you struck mental magic and you really get the inspiration to write down perfect lyrics that come out rhyming and everything.
-If not though, you don't need to force rhymes or even force a cohesive story yet when you're just jotting down your senses in relation to the object you choose.
+It's more of a freewriting process where you will jot down several ideas and begin to piece some together into a potential song, while most of the content will be something that you can throw away.
+Unless you're just in a zone where you struck mental magic, and you really get the inspiration to write down perfect lyrics that come out rhyming and everything.
+If not, though, you don't need to force rhymes or even force a cohesive story, yet when you're just jotting down your senses in relation to the object you choose.
 The goal is to get great details and great metaphors for a potentially great song of yours.

 Related Post: 10 Songwriting Tools That Can Come In Handy

 Katy Perry's hit song "Firework" is a great example of songwriting that was done with object writing in mind.
 The writers of this hit took the object of a firework, a plastic bag, a lightning bolt, and so many more lifeless objects.
 They described them in a way that we as humans could objectively relate to emotionally.
 The descriptions were visual, motion, organic, and much more.
 The lyrics paired with her emotional delivery really add depth to this song that would otherwise be generic.

 Tracy Chapman's "Fast Car" took the idea of joy driving and put an entire tragic love story in the background with visual, organic, motion, and audio sensors.
 While object writing can make for some fantastic metaphors, sometimes it can just link a simple object to a very compelling and relatable story that we can all easily cling to as music lovers and people in general.